dglencross/worldpay_offers/README.md

   - Deploy to any server, Tomcat was used in the development
   - Use a REST client to connect to the project and run test queries

+Assumptions made:
+ - Pricing information etc is included in the description
+ - No client is included, instructions for running are below
+ - All 'Offers' are stored in memory, so will not be retained when closing the server
+ - Offers can't be cancelled after they have expired
+ - Users can only specify expiry time in hours, minutes and seconds
+ - Offers can't be deleted, they can only be 'Cancelled'.
+Requirement did not specify deletion so I didn't implement it.

 Base URL should be e.g.
 http://localhost:8080